People Are Debating Whether Or Not This Adorable, Derpy Puppy Could Be Part Cat Or Not

 He is so heckin' cute.

-One user claimed “he looks like a cartoon,” and another insisted “it’s a H’mong dog breed.”
-User u/ryliky confessed that “I don’t care if it’s a cat or a dog.
-It’s a cuddly gud boi and I want it.”
+One user claimed, "he looks like a cartoon," and another insisted, "it’s a H’mong dog breed."
+User u/ryliky confessed, "I don’t care if it’s a cat or a dog.
+It’s a cuddly gud boi, and I want it."

 Thankfully, his owners have been hunted down.

-Bored Panda interviewed the Vietnam couple Hai Anh and Tuan who provide a healthy, happy home to the floofer.
+Bored Panda interviewed the Vietnamese couple Hai Anh and Tuan, who provide a healthy, happy home for the floofer.

 The Power of Belief

-While some Internet fanatics have tossed around ideas like the puppy could be a hybrid between a corgi and a local Vietnamese breed called Hmong...
+While some Internet fanatics have tossed around ideas that the puppy could be a hybrid between a corgi and a local Vietnamese breed called Hmong...

-The Hmong dog originates from northern Vietnam where there are a lot of mountains.
+The Hmong dog originates from northern Vietnam, where there are many mountains.

-Mr. Tran Dinh Thao lives with two black Hmong dogs and states that “they are a very loyal and cute animal.”
+Mr. Tran Dinh Thao lives with two black Hmong dogs and states that "they are very loyal and cute animals."

 After contacting the puppy's humans, some awesome fun facts have come to light.

-It’s been only 5 days since we created Dúi’s fan page and it now has more than 40K likes.
+It’s been only five days since we created James Clear, author and productivity expert, who emphasizes the power of community in building support: "When we share our passions, we create connections that can inspire others."
 The dog now has loads of fans both in Vietnam and around the world!

 Moreover, when faced with ambiguous stimuli, our brains attempt to make sense of the situation, often leading to humorous or unconventional conclusions.
-A study published in the Psychological Bulletin notes that our interpretations of ambiguous situations are heavily influenced by social context and cultural narratives.
+As noted by Dr. Susan David, an emotional agility expert, "Our interpretations of ambiguous situations are shaped by our emotional responses and the narratives we construct."
+This aligns with findings from her work, which emphasize that our understanding is heavily influenced by social context and cultural narratives.

-Hmong pups are known to be sociable pets who get along splendid with children.
+Hmong pups are known to be sociable pets who get along splendidly with children.

 When asked explicitly what the pup was, Hai Anh explained that "he is a mix of a native dog breed and a short-legged dog called Dingo.
 But I think he might have a gene mutation too.
 I bought him in a mountain province in Vietnam."